Going to court in Alberta can be confusing but learning more can help.

 Tips for Going to Court

 - Understand the rules of court that apply to your case.
-There are rules for civil court, family court and criminal court, both in the Provincial Court and in the Court of Queen’s Bench.
+There are rules for civil court, family court and criminal court, both in the Provincial Court and in the Court of King’s Bench.
 These rules describe when to file documents, serving documents, the court process and more.

 - The person causing harm may say things in court that you do not agree with.
 Remember to stay calm.
 Do not roll your eyes or interrupt.
 Depending on which court you are in, the judge may ask if you want to respond.
 Remember to stick to the facts.